2023 Toyota Prius Review

 8/10

 How’s the storage?
-Open up the Prius' hatchback and you'll have 20.3 cubic feet of cargo space available behind the rear seats.
-This is more cargo space than you'll get from a similarly sized sedan's trunk, but it's less than previous Prius models offered.
-It's now shallower and skinnier than before, and we couldn't fit a set of golf clubs lengthwise across the back of the Prius.
-The raised cargo floor might suggest some sort of underfloor storage, but there's none to be found.
+Open up the Prius' hatchback, and in most trims you'll have 20.3 cubic feet of cargo space available behind the rear seats.
+(The base trim uses less sound-deadening material, so it has an extra 3 cubic feet of cargo room.)
+This is more cargo space than you'll get from a similarly sized sedan's trunk, but it's less than what the Kia Niro offers.
+We couldn't fit a set of golf clubs lengthwise across the back of the Prius.
+There's no underfloor storage.

 Up front, the Prius has a skinny-but-deep center console bin and a helpful rubberized space under the dash to store small items.
 The available wireless charging pad is conveniently located next to the gear shifter.
 The cupholders are a touch larger than usual and will fit most water bottles.